 Type of revenue Nature and timing of satisfaction of performance obligations, including significant payment terms.
-Revenue recognition under IFRS 15 Terminal and logistics services The group provides a full range of cargo handling, logistics, freight forwarding and trans-shipment services.
+Terminal and logistics services The group provides a full range of cargo handling, logistics, freight forwarding and trans-shipment services.
 Fees to its customers are calculated based on specific tariffs and charged based on services rendered.

 Generally recognised at the point in time that the service is delivered.

+Revenue recognition under

+IFRS 15

-Sale of food and drinks The group provides goods to its customers.
+Sale of food and drinks

+The group provides goods to its customers.
 Customers obtain control of products when the goods are delivered and have been accepted at their premises, or in certain cases when the goods have been collected from the group's premises.
 Invoices are generated at that point and are payable within a range of terms that vary from immediately to 60 days.
-Recognised at the point in time that the goods are delivered and have been accepted by the customers at their premises.
-For contracts that permit return of goods, revenue is recognised to the extent that it is highly probable that a significant reversal will not occur.